ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/99e-quiz-common-misunderstandings.md

 :::::::::: question ::::::::::
 Answer TRUE or FALSE.

-The worst case for the sequencial search algorithm occurs when the array size tends to infinity.
+The worst case for the sequential search algorithm occurs when the array size tends to infinity.

 - [ ] True